buildcomics/AHK_keyboard/README.md

 # Raspberry Pi Pico AutoHotkey Streamdeck / Keyboard with LEDs
-This is the GitHub repository for the project: https://buildcomics.com/ (TO Be Determined) \
+This is the GitHub repository for the project: https://buildcomics.com/3d-printing/a-microsoft-teams-adventure/ \
 You will also find the "instructions"  there!

 ## Current state
 Not able to get a HID Control request to the Device using the "control_leds.ahk" autohotkey script.
 Time to signal for help: https://www.autohotkey.com/boards/viewtopic.php?t=89209\

-Find all the models for the Keyboard here: (TODO)
+Find all the models for the Keyboard here: https://www.prusaprinters.org/prints/64087-streamdeck-for-autohotkey

 ## Wiring
 Refer to the Busylight repo for resistors and wiring of RGB LEDS: https://github.com/buildcomics/busylight \